model-checking/cbmc-training/docs/src/management/Write-a-good-proof.md

 ```

    Note that we are leaving the inputs to the function completely unconstrained: we are simply declaring them on the stack, and then using them without assigning any values to them.
-   In a normal C compiler, this would be undefined behaviour.
+   In a normal C compiler, this would be undefined behavior.
-   In CBMC, this is legal, but represents an **unconstrained value** (you may also hear this called a **non-determinstic** value).
+   In CBMC, this is legal, but represents an **unconstrained value** (you may also hear this called a **non-deterministic** value).
    The CBMC tool will use a mathematical solver which considers every possible value of an unconstrained variable.
    If there exists a value which can cause an assertion failure, the solver will find it.
    Conversely, if the solver says the assertion cannot be violated, this forms mathematical *proof* that no such value exists.